Table of Contents

 9. Health Savings Account (HSA)

-The HSA is similar to an FSA as it provides tax advantages.
-HSAs are associated with high deductible health insurance plans which are often used by the self-employed.
+The HSA is similar to an FSA as it provides tax advantages, and HSAs are associated with high deductible health insurance plans that the self-employed often use.
 Like the FSA, you can contribute your pretax earnings, making your contributions tax-free.
-Here, the contribution limit in 2018 was $3,450 for an individual or $6,900 for family coverage.
+Here, the contribution limit in 2022 will be $3,650 for an individual or $7,300 for family coverage.

-Unlike the the “use it or lose it” feature of FSA, you may rollover the unused contribution to the next year for the HSA.
-Your account earns interest and if you leave the job you may take the account with you.
+Unlike the “use it or lose it” feature of FSA, you may roll over the unused contribution to the next year for the HSA.
+Your account earns interest, and if you leave the job, you may take the account with you.

 10. Life Insurance Is Essential For Growing Families

 To protect your growing family, you need to have life insurance coverage.
-You may have a starter plan from your employer but generally the amount is insufficient, especially with young children.
-In the event of the passing of the main earner of the family, your life insurance should cover your fixed living costs as college tuition and other child care needs depending on their ages.
+You may have a starter plan from your employer, but generally, the amount is insufficient, especially with young children.
+If the family’s primary earner passes, your life insurance should cover your fixed living costs as college tuition and other child care needs depending on their ages.

 Should You Have Coverage For Your Newborn Or Infant?